 Early records show Robert Fairebank, son of Farebank in Yorkshire in 1583 and Robert Firebancke, of Wennington, parish of Mellinge listed in the Lancashire Wills at Richmond in 1638.

-Important Dates for the Fayrebank family
+Early History of the Fayrebank family

 This web page shows only a small excerpt of our Fayrebank research.
 Another 48 words (3 lines of text) covering the years 1594, 1668, 1633 and 1637 are included under the topic Early Fayrebank History in all our PDF Extended History products and printed products wherever possible.